Mash ingredients: Amber malt

 Amber malt is a more toasted form of pale malt, kilned at temperatures of 150–160 °C, and is used in brown porter; older formulations of brown porter use amber malt as a base malt (though this was diastatic and produced in different conditions from a modern amber malt).
 Amber malt has a bitter flavor that mellows on aging, and can be quite intensely flavored.
 In addition to its use in porter, it also appears in a diverse range of British beer recipes.
-ASBC 50-70/EBC 100–140; amber malt has no diastatic power.
+ASBC 50–70/EBC 100–140; amber malt has no diastatic power.

 Stout malt

-Stout malt is sometimes seen as a base malt for stout beer; light in color, it is prepared so as to maximize diastatic power in order to better convert the large quantities of dark malts and unmalted grain used in stouts.
+Stout malt is sometimes seen as a base malt for stout beer; light in color, it is prepared so as to maximize diastatic power to better convert the large quantities of dark malts and unmalted grain used in stouts.
 In practice, however, most stout recipes make use of pale malt for its much greater availability.
-ASBC 2-3/EBC 4–6, DP 60–70 °Lintner.
+ASBC 2–3/EBC 4–6, DP 60–70 °Lintner.

 Brown malt

-Brown malt is a darker form of pale malt, and is used typically in brown ale as well as in porter and stout.
-Like amber malt, it can be prepared from pale malt at home by baking a thin layer of pale malt in an oven until the desired color is achieved.
-50–70 °L, no enzymes.
+Brown malt is a darker form of pale malt, and is used typically in brown ale, as well as in porter and stout.

 Chocolate malt

-Chocolate malt is similar to pale and amber malts but kilned at even higher temperatures.
-Producing complex chocolate and cocoa flavours, it is used in porters and sweet stouts as well as dark mild ales.
+Chocolate malt is similar to pale and amber malts, but kilned at even higher temperatures.
+Producing complex chocolate and cocoa flavours, it is used in porters and sweet stouts, as well as dark mild ales.
 It contains no enzymes.
-ASBC 450-500/EBC 1100–1300.
+ASBC 450–500/EBC 1100–1300.